seancrossettie/ASSIGNMENT-product-cards/README.md

 https://sr-product-cards.netlify.app/

 ## Description
 The page features five product cards with corresponding mock product specs formatted in HTML and CSS.
 My main goal in developing this was to get a better grasp in the syntax and structures of the two basic markup languages and how to use them to style surface-level UI components.
-The website features vanilla HTML and CSS.

 ## Features
 - HTML